 One of the first researchers of human sexuality, Alfred Kinsey wrote in his book, that nothing “has had more influence on present-day patterns of sexual behavior than the religious backgrounds of that culture” (Sexual Behavior in the Human Male, p.
 465).
 Many modern people consider our culture as “sex-negative”, with lots of taboos and restricted areas.
 One of the most sensitive topics here is masturbation.
 Kinsey wrote that stigmatizing masturbators is the key reason for premature ejaculation and other sexual malfunctions in men.
 Speedy, quiet, shame-based masturbation in many cases brings about psychological and physiological problems.
 From the physiological perspective, the reflective basis of the erection – ejaculation complex might not form itself correctly, resulting in different kinds of sexual malfunction caused by pelvic floor disorders.
 Also, it is said that people experience some kinds of complex psychosomatic phenomena.

-Foremost, it is principal tendency of avoiding sexual pleasure because of shame and guilt.
-The way to reach this result is keeping attention away from the actual process.
-We are learned to avoid feelings not letting ourselves be exhausted emotionally, but it brings opposite result.
+Foremost, it is the principal tendency of avoiding sexual pleasure because of shame and guilt.
+The way to reach this result is to keep attention away from the actual process.
+We are learned to avoid feelings not letting ourselves be exhausted emotionally, but it brings the opposite result.
 We want prolongation of the process, but it erupts faster because of this excessive tension.